How to Clean an Urgent Care Facility

 For additional recommendations for cleaning your outpatient care facility, check out tips provided by the Centers for Disease Control and Prevention.

-Partner with a commercial cleaning company, like Office Pride of Nashville-Berry Hill, to provide assistance and help keep you and your urgent care facility or workplace clean throughout the year.
+Partner with a commercial cleaning company, like Office Pride Commercial Cleaning Services, to provide assistance and help keep you and your urgent care facility or workplace clean throughout the year.
 Office Pride cleaners are equipped to handle the unique needs of healthcare facilities, including OSHA safety training and blood-borne pathogen training.
 Office Pride’s color-coded cleaning system prevents cross-contamination between restrooms, break rooms, waiting areas, exam rooms and other areas.
-Office Pride keeps Safety Data Sheets onsite and has a written exposure control plan in place.
+We keep Safety Data Sheets onsite and has a written exposure control plan in place.

 Call your local Office Pride for a free, no-obligation quote.
 Check out our locations.